The Institution in Brief

 The Facilities Management Department has continued promoting the recycling program on our campuses and satellite locations by incorporating designated containers for recyclables and trash.
 To the extent possible, the theory of reduce, reuse, and recycle is applied throughout our sites thanks to our community partners and the effective execution of our Custodial Services.

-In July 2021, we partnered with a new recycling company, Republic Services, to continue using mixed use dumpsters on our properties.
+In July 2021, we partnered with a new recycling company, Republic Services, to continue using mixed-use dumpsters on our properties.
 With their help, we are keeping an average of 3200 pounds of recyclable product out of the trash weekly!
-At this time, efforts are being made to educate students, faculty, and staff on reducing single-sue plastics and the proper recycling practices for plastics, cans, glass, paper, and cardboard, which is lowering our waste disposal expense.
+Currently, efforts are being made to educate students, faculty, and staff on reducing single-use plastics and the proper recycling practices for plastics, cans, glass, paper, and cardboard, which is lowering our waste disposal expense.

 Our newest community partner, M & H Pallets, LLC, will help with the reuse of wooden pallets to keep as much post-consumer wood waste out of the trash as possible.
 Please join CSN in reusing, recycling, and reducing waste and single-use plastics whenever possible.